Classification of simple modules with finite-dimensional weight spaces for the N = 2 Ramond algebra: Introduction

+{\bf Main Theorem} (see Theorem $\ref{main})$ {\it Let $V$ be a simple weight module with finite-dimensional weight spaces over the $N=2$ Ramond algebra.
+Then $V$ is a highest weight module, a lowest weight module, or ${\mathcal R}_{a, b, c}'$ for some $a, b, c\in\c$ $($up to parity-change$)$.}

 This paper is arranged as follows.
-In Section 2, we recall some notations and collect known facts about the $N=2$ Ramond algebras.
+In Section 2, we recall some notations and collect known facts about the $N=2$ Ramond algebra.
 In Section 3, we classify all simple cuspidal modules for the subalgebra $\mathfrak q^\pm$ of the $N=2$ Ramond algebra.
-With this classification we do such researches for the $N=2$ Ramond algebra in Section 4.
-In Section 5, we determine all simple non-cuspidal weight modules over the $N=2$ Ramond algebra which turns out to be highest (or lowest) weight modules, and then get the main result of this paper.
+In Section 4, we classify all simple cuspidal modules of the $N=2$ Ramond algebra.
+In Section 5, we show that all simple non-cuspidal weight modules over the $N=2$ Ramond algebra which turns out to be highest (or lowest) weight modules, and then get the main result of this paper.

 Throughout this paper, we shall use $\c, {\mathbb Q}$, $\z$, $\z^*$, $\z_+$ and $\mathbb N$ to denote the sets of the complex numbers, the rational numbers, the integers, the non-zero integers, the positive integers and the nonnegative integers, respectively.
-For convenience, all algebras (vector spaces) are based on the field $\c$, all modules considered in this paper are nontrivial and all elements in superalgebras and modules are homogenous unless specified.
-We always denote by $U(L)$ the universal enveloping algebra of a given Lie (super)algebra $L$, and denote by $L^nV:=\{x_1x_2\cdots x_n\cdot v\mid v\in V, x_i\in L, i=1,2,\cdots n\}$ for any positive integer $n$ and $L$-module $V$.
+For convenience, all algebras (vector spaces) are based on the field $\c$, all elements in superalgebras and modules are homogenous unless specified.
+We always denote by $U(L)$ the universal enveloping algebra of a given Lie (super)algebra $L$, and denote by $L^nV:=\span_\c\{x_1x_2\cdots x_n\cdot v\mid v\in V, x_i\in L, i=1,2,\cdots n\}$ for any positive integer $n$ and $L$-module $V$.
 A nonzero $v\in V$ is called a trivial $L$-vector if $Lv=0$.